Article updated 8th April 2019

 These two new tests replace the New European Driving Cycle (NEDC) ones that have been in place since 1992 and were last updated in 1997.
 The main aim is to test vehicles under more realistic conditions and thereby produce more accurate results for fuel consumption and emissions.

 The WLTP is a new method for measuring both carbon dioxide (CO2) emissions and fuel consumption.

 Like with NEDC, WLTP tests still takes place in the laboratory.
 However, they involve longer tests under more varied conditions, featuring more realistic driving behaviour.
 As a result, the CO2 and mpg figures recorded will more closely match the vehicle’s performance in real life.

 When does the WLTP come into force?

-WLTP came into force on 1st September 2017.
-All new car types now have to undergo the new tests.
-However, existing models are exempt for the first year.
-All newly registered cars will have to go through WLTP testing from 1st September 2018.
+For cars, WLTP came into force on 1st September 2017.
+From that date, all new car types had to undergo the new tests – however, existing models were exempt for the first year.
+From September 2018, all newly registered cars have had to go through WLTP testing.

 What are RDE tests?

 RDE tests have been designed by the European Commission to tackle the large discrepancy between the emissions levels recorded in NEDC tests and those actually produced on the road, especially when it comes to nitrogen oxides (NOx).